Canadian Wildlife Service

-The Canadian Wildlife Service or CWS (Service canadien de la faune), is a Branch of the Department of the Environment (Environment and Climate Change Canada), a department of the Government of Canada.
+The Canadian Wildlife Service or CWS (Service canadien de la faune), is a Branch of the Department of Environment and Climate Change Canada, a department of the Government of Canada.
+Founded in 1947 as Dominion Wildlife Service, it is Canada's national wildlife agency responsible for the protection and management of migratory birds, endangered species and nationally important wildlife habitats.
 November 1, 2012 marked the 65th anniversary of the founding of Service (originally known as the Dominion Wildlife Service).